List of municipal districts in Alberta: Municipal office locations

 More than half of the 63 municipal districts have their main administration offices, including council chambers, in a separate municipality such as a city, town, or village.
 This municipality (like all other cities, towns, and villages) is not part of the municipal district's jurisdiction.
 Nine municipal districts have their offices in a hamlet, which is part of the district's jurisdiction.
 They are Acadia (Acadia Valley), Bighorn (Exshaw), Birch Hills (Wanham), Clear Hills (Worsley), Cypress (Dunmore), Grande Prairie (Clairmont), Lac Ste.
 Anne (Sangudo), Opportunity (Wabasca), and Thorhild (Thorhild).
 One municipal district, Ranchland, has its offices in a provincial park, Chain Lakes Provincial Park.
 Thirteen municipal districts have their offices in their jurisdiction, outside the boundaries of a city, town, or village.
 They are Brazeau (Drayton Valley), Lacombe (between Gull Lake and Lacombe), Mountain View (Didsbury), Newell (Brooks), Northern Sunrise (Peace River), Paintearth (Castor), Parkland (Stony Plain), Peace (Berwyn), Red Deer (Red Deer), Saddle Hills (Spirit River), Wheatland (Strathmore), Willow Creek (Claresholm), and Woodlands (Whitecourt).

 List

 The below table is a list of only those rural municipalities in Alberta that are incorporated as municipal districts.

 Despite their names, Lac La Biche County, Mackenzie County, and Strathcona County are not listed because they are in fact incorporated as specialized municipalities, not municipal districts.
 The Regional Municipality of Wood Buffalo is likewise a specialized municipality and is thus not listed here.
 For more information on specialized municipalities, see List of specialized municipalities in Alberta.

-Alberta's eight improvement districts and three special areas are also not listed because they are their own separate type of rural municipality and not subset types of the municipal district status.
+Alberta's seven improvement districts and three special areas are also not listed because they are their own separate type of rural municipality and not subset types of the municipal district status.
 For more information on special areas, see Special Areas Board.